 Overall best practices and conclusion

-It’s generally agreed upon that having multiple layers of data security on both the access to a service as well as specific actions conducted within those services is a good idea.
-However, overcomplicating the process is not recommended as it might lead to customers opting to use a competitor’s service that has a better service flow and makes the actions quicker and more seamless.
-Thus, reaching the balance is key.
+It’s generally agreed upon that having multiple layers of data security on both the access to a service, as well as specific actions conducted within those services is a good idea.
+Overcomplicating the process is not recommended as it might lead to customers opting to use a competitor’s service that has a better service flow and makes the actions quicker and more seamless.
+Reaching the balance is key.

 Here’s one way to go about setting up a security system that combines multiple layers: